-With its broad butterscotch beaches, pounding surf, precipitous clifftop walks and rugged, untamed uplands, the Gower Peninsula feels a million miles from Swansea's urban bustle – yet it's just on the doorstep.
-This 15-mile-long thumb of land stretching west from the Mumbles was designated the UK's first official Area of Outstanding Natural Beauty in 1956.
+With its broad butterscotch beaches, pounding surf, precipitous cliff-top walks and rugged, untamed uplands, the Gower Peninsula feels a million miles from Swansea's urban bustle – yet it's just on the doorstep.
+This 15-mile-long thumb of land stretching west from The Mumbles was designated the UK's first official Area of Outstanding Natural Beauty in 1956.
 The National Trust owns about three-quarters of the coast and you can hike the entire length of the coastline on the Wales Coast Path.
 The peninsula also has the best surfing in Wales outside Pembrokeshire.

-The main family beaches, patrolled by lifeguards during the summer, are Langland Bay, Caswell Bay and Port Eynon.
+The main family beaches, patrolled by lifeguards during summer, are Langland Bay, Caswell Bay and Port Eynon.
 The most impressive, and most popular with surfers, is the magnificent 3-mile sweep of Rhossili Bay at the far end of the peninsula.
-Much of Gower's northern coast is salt marsh, which provides an important habitat for wading birds and wildfowl.
+Much of the Gower's northern coast is salt marsh, which provides an important habitat for wading birds and wildfowl.